drobotovlike/updated-nature/EMAIL_VERIFICATION_FIX.md

 4. Check **Redirect URLs** for email verification:
    - Should match your production domain: `https://ature.ru/dashboard`

-### Step 4: Update SignUp Component (Optional Fix)
+### Step 4: Sign-Up Flow Configuration

-If redirects are still not working, we can add explicit redirect handling in the code.
-The current `SignUp` component has:
-- `redirectUrl="/dashboard"` ✅
-- `afterSignUpUrl="/dashboard"` ✅

-These should work, but we can also add `fallbackRedirectUrl` as a backup.
+The `SignUp` component is configured to:
+- **Let Clerk handle all sign-up steps** (email verification, password setup, etc.)
+- **Only redirect to dashboard AFTER sign-up is completely finished** via `afterSignUpUrl="/dashboard"`
+- **NOT redirect during intermediate steps** (removed `redirectUrl` to allow Clerk to show next steps)

+This ensures users complete all required sign-up steps before being redirected to the dashboard.

 ### Step 5: Test the Flow